rxcomm/encoDHer/README.md

-     --get-key, -g: get key for fromEmail -> toEmail from database --fetch-aam, -h: fetch messages from alt.anonymous.messages newsgroup --clone-key, -y: clone key from one route to another
+     --get-key, -g: get key for fromEmail -> toEmail from database --fetch-aam, -h: fetch messages from alt.anonymous.messages newsgroup --clone-key, -y: clone key from one route to another --rollback, -b: roll back the a.a.m last read timestamp

 ### Perfect forward secrecy